lailikumala/db-zwallet/README.md

 # db-zwallet

 ## About project
-This project creates a complete API rest of the database containing profile, transaction, and top up tables.
+This project creates a complete API rest of the database containing users, transfer, and top up tables.
 To create a rest-full api use node.js, express, mysql, jsonwebtoken, multer and cors with authentication and authorization.

 ## process